Hep2o/NeuroDivergent-Adapter-Skill/README.md

 Who made this

-Created by the author from lived experience, through a human-led, AI-supported process.
+Created through a human-led, AI-supported process.
 The concept, structure, categories, and reasoning came from lived experience of ND communication needs.
 AI was used as an editing tool to tighten language and formatting — not to generate the ideas or design.

 Full transparency note in setup-and-origin.md.